MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/ai/transparency-note-dev-tools-for-copilot.md

 The Microsoft cloud runs on trust.
 Our fundamental promise to our customers is that their data is their data: it is not used to train foundation AI models to the benefit of others, and it is protected by the most comprehensive enterprise compliance and security controls that they govern.
 Furthermore, Microsoft’s AI systems are built on Responsible AI principles of fairness, reliability, safety, privacy, security, inclusiveness, transparency and accountability.
 When using the toolkit to implement and deploy your use cases, you have an opportunity to exhibit these same values.

 To reduce time and effort to build responsible use cases, the toolkit provides numerous, built-in safeguards that reduce risk and impact to customers, their customers and partners.
 However, each use case may come with unique challenges depending on the nature of that use case, the affected stakeholders, and how AI is applied.
 You are responsible for assessing and mitigating risks for your use cases.
+In some cases, resting on system safeguards may be insufficient.

-### Working Responsible AI into your workflow
+### Working Responsible AI into your development practices

 We recommend that partners adopt a similar process and criteria to the [Microsoft Responsible AI Standard](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE5cmFl) as a structured mechanism to build use cases responsibly.
 For example, you should